jdoleary/Spellmasons/docs/TasksCurrent.md

 - "lost connection to server" screen doeesn't offer you a way to reconnect or go back to menu
 - UX: Zoom in is faster than zoom out
 - make music play in menu
+- explain 'ping' in multiplayer

+- make different liquid have different effects
 # Nice to haves
-- Nice camera
-    - exciting akira moment
 - Make gameplay video with Brad, add it to Steam and YouTube
     - Bugs
     - Send out Demo